dmitrybilyk/easyboot/src/main/java/com/learn/easyboot/bases/oop/oop.md

 a) Abstraction
 Abstraction is the process of modeling real world objects into programming language.
 Hence interfaces and abstract classes are just two techniques used in this process.
-We don't show the implementation details to the user, but just show him what he needs.
+We don't show the implementation details to the appUser, but just show him what he needs.
 It's kind of 'details hiding'.

 b) Encapsulation.